Old School Flint Needs Your Help!!

 This could be a fun project for all of us!
 The pictures are free for the taking.
-If you see one you want, Click it, then click it again and you’ll see the biggest version of the picture.
-Right click and “save image as”… It’s that easy!
+If you see one you want, Click it, then above the picture, is says”Full Size.”
+Click the number next to Full Size and right click and “save image as”… It’s that easy!

 If you have any pictures from any bar in Flint in the 80’s and want to post them here.
 Email them to me at email@example.com!
 I’ll be glad to post them!